H-A-M-G-E-R/m1disasm/readme.md

  * NES_NTSC - The NTSC version of the game released in North America.
 This is the most popular one.
 Port of the FDS version.
  * NES_PAL - The PAL version of the game released in Europe.
 Derived from the NTSC version.

+# Samus on the fly

+This ROM hack frees up many sprite tiles by dedicating the upper 16 tiles to Samus, allowing for additional enemies, projectiles, Samus animations, and so much more!

+This is possible by using the MMC3 mapper to switch the upper 64 tiles on the fly!